artemis-yl/artemis-yl.github.io/Resume.md

    - Experience in selecting, installing and using devices such as
       - Pressure transmitters, Thermocouples, data logger, solenoid valves and Heater Controllers
       - Arduinos, motor controller circuits, encoders
+- **Programming Languages & Related Skillsets**
+   - C, C++, Pyhon, Java, MATLAB, Assembly, HTML & CSS
+   - Git Bash
+   - ROS (through C++ on TurtleBot2)

 ### Interpersonal Skills & Abilities
    - Working individually:
-      - Able to work alone with little to no supervision
+      - with little to no supervision
       - Able to manufacture with written instructions
    - Teamwork:
-      -  With large multidisciplinary teams (i.e. chemical, electrical, technicians and admin)
+      - Experience working in multidisciplinary teams
+         - Teams of 2-12 people
    - Communciation: Written, Verbal, Visual
-      - Work and follow up with suppliers, clients and contractors
+      - Work with suppliers, clients and contractors
    - Organizational:
       - Meeting multiple set and/or changing deadlines
       - Multitask on various different projects
    - Mentoring and Leadership:
-      - In charge of teaching Jr. Intern the various skills required and how to manage the Isowater database
+      - Mentored Jr. Intern for few months

 ### Other Skills & Abilities
 - Adobe Photoshop, Illustrator, Premier